 2.Deeper preferences elicitation to increase task efficiency

-One potential solution would be to explicitly confirm attendee’s interests before going to the recommendations phases.
+One potential solution would be to explicitly confirm the attendee’s interests before going to the recommendations phases.
 The 9% of relevant recommendations when attendees asked for a more precise or specific recommendation in one relevant domain.

 3.Incremental architecture to increase mutual attentiveness

-Through this field study, we also emphasized the importance of reducing ECA’s response time, as we noticed that a long response time was possibly the cause of low rapport scores.
+Through this field study, we also emphasized the importance of reducing ECA’s response time, as we noticed that long response time was possibly the cause of low rapport scores.

 4.Explanations to increase trust